polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 This technique remedies the possibility of caching introducing an additional attack vector, allowing caching to be used without conflicting with the [trust model](#2-trust-model) of polyproto.

-:::info "Scenarios requiring cache and validity verification"
+:::info[Scenarios requiring cache and validity verification]

 **Only** the following scenarios **must require** a server to retrieve, validate and supply invalidation and cache information about a foreign actor's ID-Cert: